 CDC-funded Dealer packages are still available so you can run these ads at tremendous savings.

 Other suitable MCRC resources for the November highlights include:

 - Real Tobacco Stories TV and radio ads– people living with the consequences of tobacco use share stories about how tobacco affected their lives and encourage viewers to quit.

 NY City’s Painful Cancers campaign – TV, banner, & print ads.

 Add social media posts to your program; multiple images are available for each topic in CDC’s Social Media Image library.
 (NOTE: new Spanish materials are coming soon!)
 All items in Photoshop file format for easy editing.

-Contact the MCRC to learn more and for assistance email@example.com.
+Contact the MCRC staff with your questions and for assistance: email@example.com.